garthmortensen/timeseries-compute/ADR.md

 Decision: Provide Docker support with optimized multi-stage builds.

 Consequences: Easier deployment and consistent environments for users at the cost of additional maintenance of Docker assets.
 Multi-stage builds help reduce the final image size.

+## ADR-006: Factory Pattern

+Code uses the Factory pattern through classes like ModelFactory, MissingDataHandlerFactory, etc. These factory classes create and return the appropriate object based on what you request.

+Benefits:
+- Simplifies client code: Instead of knowing how to create different model types, you just call ModelFactory.create_model("ARIMA", data, order=(1,1,1)).
+- Centralizes object creation: Makes it easier to maintain and modify how objects are created.
+- Supports flexibility: The code can easily add new model types or strategies without changing how clients use them.